baroquon/reefpoints/source/posts/2017-08-24-elixir-open-command-with-terminal-emacs.md

 $ chmod +x /usr/local/bin/current_project_name
 ```

-It uses `git rev-parse` to get the current git repo directory, so your
+It uses `git rev-parse` to get the current Git repo directory, so your
 "current project" name will be correct, even if you are inside a child
 directory of the project.
-If no git repo is found, it falls back to
+If no Git repo is found, it falls back to
 the basename of the current working directory.
 Now, you can run `$
 current_project_name` in your shell to test it out.